COVID-19 FAQ for Graduate Students and Postdocs

 What precautions can I take to prevent COVID-19, influenza or other illnesses?

-There are steps you can take to limit your risk for any illness.
+Face coverings are required on Iowa State's campus.
+There are additional steps you can take to limit your risk for any illness.
 The Thielen Student Health Center encourages the campus community to practice infection control strategies including:

 Cover your nose and mouth with tissues when you cough or sneeze and throw the tissue in the trash after use.